Home Remedies for Constipation

 It can be tempting to take an over-the-counter laxative when you’re constipated.
 And occasional use is probably okay.
 But using them often causes nerve damage in your colon and interferes with the muscle contractions needed to empty your bowels.

 The result?
 Regular laxative use actually increases your risk of chronic constipation.
-And since they can be habit forming, you can start to feel like you need to use laxatives before you can move your bowels.
+And since they can be habit-forming, you can start to feel like you need to use laxatives before you can move your bowels.
 Talk to a doctor if you use laxatives.

 Signs it’s time to seek medical help for constipation